mankindjnr/mankindjnr/README.md

  I am also working on a project called <a href="https://chama-zetu.onrender.com">chamaZetu</a> which is a chama management system that allows you to manage your chama activities online.
 It is still in its early stages.

  Outside the world of programming, I am a huge fan of Architecture, seeing the marvels of the world and how they were built is something that I really enjoy.
-I also a Formula 1 fan and I support the RedBull #teamVerstappen.
+I am also a Formula 1 fan and I support the RedBull #teamVerstappen.

  <h2>Achievements</h2>
 Completing the ALX program is one of my greatest achievements.
 I have also been able to build a couple of projects that I am really proud of.
 I have also been able to learn a lot of new technologies and I am still learning more.